 Guilin Guangxi, China Travel Guide

 Bus routes spread throughout the city.
-Important hubs include the Guilin Train Station area, Guilin North Train Terminal, and intersections in the city center like Zhongshan Road.
+Important hubs encompass the Guilin Train Station area, Guilin North Train Terminal, and intersections in the city center like Zhongshan Road.
 Bus stops are clearly marked with route numbers and destinations, though typically only in Chinese characters.
 Use a navigation app to help identify routes.

 Taxis and ride-sharing apps deliver convenient door-to-door transport in Guilin.
 They make good options for speed and comfort.